alexsotodigital/arg25-Projects/commonscore/README.md

 - returns funds if not,
 - and fairly rewards the coordinator who managed it.

-Optionally, a portion of each successful agreement can be routed to a Commons Vault — a shared treasury for permanent hubs.
+Optionally, a portion of each successful agreement can be routed to a Commons Vault: a shared treasury for the hub.

 ### Week 2 (ends Nov 7)
 **Goals:**

-#### 8. Expected Outcome of the MVP
+#### Expected Outcome of the MVP
 A technically functional and visually engaging prototype that demonstrates:
 - Onboarding of a pop-up city as a hub.
 - Participant registration with explicit informed consent and federated identity.